zuozhenggh/learning-library/solutions-library/oci-move-improve/integrate/integrate.md

 2. If you do not have this information, please follow the lab guide (Part 1 and Part 2) here [link](https://github.com/oracle/learning-library/blob/master/workshops/erp-adw-oac/LabGuide100ProvisionAnADWDatabase.md).
 Once you complete making an ADW or ATP instance, please download the Wallet file from the console.
 [More info](https://docs.oracle.com/en/cloud/paas/autonomous-data-warehouse-cloud/user/connect-download-wallet.html#GUID-B06202D2-0597-41AA-9481-3B174F75D4B1)

-3. Here, we will establish a connection between our MySQL Database and Oracle Integration Cloud.
+3. Here, you will establish a connection between our MySQL Database and Oracle Integration Cloud.
 An Oracle Integration Cloud instance will be provided to you.
 If you do not have an Oracle Integration Cloud instance, follow instructions from [here](https://docs.cloud.oracle.com/en-us/iaas/integration/doc/creating-oracle-integration-instance.html) and create one.

-4. For this lab, we will also need an OIC agent in order to perform connections to web app's database.
+4. For this lab, you will also need an OIC agent in order to perform connections to web app's database.
 Make one by following the instructions below:

 5. Login to your OIC instance.
 In the left navigation pane, click Integrations, then click Agents.